X-ray optics: Mirrors for X-ray optics

-The mirrors can be made of glass, ceramic, or metal foil, coated by a reflective layer.
+X-ray mirrors can be made of glass, ceramic, or metal foil, coated by a reflective layer.
 The most commonly used reflective materials for X-ray mirrors are gold and iridium.
-Even with these the critical reflection angle is energy dependent.
+Even with these the critical reflection angle is energy-dependent.
 For gold at 1 keV, the critical reflection angle is 2.4°.

 The use of X-ray mirrors simultaneously requires: